Eating Matters Logo

 We aim to provide a welcoming, safe, non-judgemental environment.

-We ask for a voluntary donation of £10 for an Initial Assessment and a minimum of £20 per counselling session, depending on individual circumstances.
+provide our service.
+We ask for a voluntary donation of £10 for an Initial Assessment and a

 “Eating Matters is the one place where I can feel myself and be accepted.
 Regardless of how I feel, Eating Matters welcomes me like a friend with a listening ear.
 The staff and volunteers have taken great time and trouble to gradually get to know me.
 They have gained my trust (and that’s not easy).”